stashed/postgres/docs/postgres.md

 **Wait for BackupSession:**

-The `sample-postgres-backup` CronJob will trigger a backup on each schedule by creating a `BackpSession` crd.
+The `sample-postgres-backup` CronJob will trigger a backup on each scheduled slot by creating a `BackupSession` crd.

 Wait for a schedule to appear.
 Run the following command to watch `BackupSession` crd,